 Listening for Specific Information

-Listening for specific information is the subskill of extracting particular details from a spoken text — names, numbers, dates, places, prices, times — while ignoring most of the surrounding content.
+Listening for specific information is the subskill of extracting particular details from a spoken text, such as names, numbers, dates, places, prices, and times, while ignoring most of the surrounding content.
 It is the listening parallel of Scanning in reading and is typically the second while-listening task, following a gist task.

 How It Works